 While the SoFi account is fee-free, it does combine your savings and checking funds into one account.
 This may be a little more complicated to use than the savings pods available with Current.
-The advantage of SoFi is that you can enjoy 3.75% on all the funds in your one account.
+The advantage of SoFi is that you can enjoy up to 4.20% on all the funds in your one account.
 So, which is better will depend on what you are looking for.

 If you want to earn a reasonable rate on all your funds, opt for SoFi.
 However, if organizing your funds into different pods so you can save for other projects, Current is a better choice.

 Which is better: Varo Bank or Current?